2803Aditya/REST-API-using-Python/README.md

 - So, container is up and running.
 - Now, go to browser and open http://localhost: &lt;host-port&gt; / &lt;Endpoint&gt; and we are done.<br/>
 ![](Images/docker5.PNG)

+## How to use these APIs?

+To use or test these APIs we are using [POSTMAN](https://web.postman.co/home). <br/>
+Postman is a Google Chrome app for interacting with HTTP APIs.
+It presents you with a friendly GUI for constructing requests and reading responses.<br/><br/>
+**Note: I've already mentioned the API enpoints above in the "RESTful API using Flask" section**